daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-04-13-Larval-Size-Photographs-Protocol.md

 1. Open ImageJ or Fiji software
 2. Open the first photograph
-3. Set scale for each picture individually using the stage micrometer in the picture.
+3. Set scale for each picture individually using the stage micrometer in the picture (1mm).
 Write down the units used for the scale (mm, cm, etc).
+In our photographs, the scale line = 1.0mm.
+The small divisions (n=10) within the larger line are 0.1mm.
 4. We will measure size for n=20 larvae per photograph (if there are less than 20 larvae, measure all that are in the picture).
+5. Use command + to zoom in on the image and use command - to zoom out.
+Zoom in to an individual larvae.
-5. For each larvae, use the line tool to measure the longest length.
-Record in data sheet.
+6. For each larvae, use the line tool to draw a line on the larvae.
+Then click command+m.
+This will measure the longest length.
+Record "Length" in data sheet from the report that shows in ImageJ/Fiji.
+The longest length should equal approximately 0.400-0.500 mm.
-6. Then, on that same larvae, measure the perpendicular width to the length you just measured.
-Record on data sheet.
+7. Then, on that same larvae, measure the perpendicular width to the length you just measured.
+Record "Length" on data sheet.
-7. Larval volume will then automatically calculate in the datasheet.
+8. Larval volume will then automatically calculate in the datasheet.
-8. Repeat for all larvae (n=20 per photo).
+9. Repeat for all larvae (n=20 per photo).
-9. On data sheet, record necessary metadata such as photograph ID, date, and any notes.
+10. On data sheet, record necessary metadata such as photograph ID, date, and any notes.

 [Datasheet can be found here](https://docs.google.com/spreadsheets/d/1HX_fH3kUl7fh2ww9U2SR7nTRESpJK_1H0-r29n8GweE/edit#gid=0).